caocmai/Get-News-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Note
 This project contains a file called "Secret.swift", which contains my personal API key to the [News API](https://newsapi.org/).
 When cloning this project you must create that file and add your own API key to be able to run the project.
+You can get a free API key from the [News API website](https://newsapi.org/).
 Also, if the file "Secret.swift" is already there when cloning this project, delete it, save, and recreate that file along with the following code snippet:

 Inside your Secret.swift file you should add the following: